 In this article we first give a practical definition of a function and then demonstrate the graphs of functions in the Cartesian coordinate system and the polar coordinate system.

-When talking about a real valued function of real numbers (that is, when both the domain A and the range B of the function are the set of real numbers), the rule of assignment is usually expressed as a formula.
-For example, the function that assigns each real number x to 5 more than twice of x is expressed as
+When talking about a real-valuedfunction of real numbers (that is, when both the domain A and the range B of the function are the set of real numbers), the rule of assignment is usually expressed as a formula.
+For example, if y is the value that the function assigns to a given real number x, and y is 5 more than twicex, the function is expressed as

 y = 2x + 5

-So the function assigns 1 to 7 because
+So, the function assigns 7 to 1 because

 Similarly